-“Even old New York was once New Amsterdam!” goes one of the more famous verses of the popular song "Istanbul, Not Constantinople.”
-But the Big Apple is hardly America’s only urban area to have undergone a major name change, especially when one considers the people who discovered the country in the first place.
-Here are the original Native American names given to the regions that would become 11 major U.S. cities.
+“Even old New York was once New Amsterdam!” goes one of the more famous lines in the song "Istanbul (Not Constantinople).”
+But the Big Apple is hardly America’s only urban area to have undergone a major name change, especially when one considers the people who lived in the country in the first place.
+Here are the original Indigenous names given to the regions that would become 11 major U.S. cities.

-A village dubbed “Ogapogee”—or “the white shell-water place”—by the Tesuque people sat in the center of New Mexico’s modern-day capital somewhere around the year 900 C.E.
+A village dubbed Ogapogee—or “the white shell-water place”—by the people of the Pueblo of Tesuque sat in the center of New Mexico’s modern-day capital sometime around the year 900 CE.
 A brief history of the area can be found here.

-Rhode Island’s largest city, along with much of its surrounding territory was called “Pancanaset” (“little cleared place”).
-For those interested, an excellent database of Rhode Island’s historical Native American place names has been compiled by the Aquidneck Indian Council.
+Rhode Island’s largest city, along with much of its surrounding territory, was called Pacanaset, meaning “little cleared place” in the Narragansett language [PDF].
+An excellent database of Rhode Island’s historical Native American place names was compiled by the Aquidneck Indian Council.

 5. New York City

-Similarly, many believe the island of Manhattan's name is descended from “Manna-hata," an Algonquin term meaning "island of the hills."
-Another possible source is “Mennahatenk,” a term used to designate “where one gathers bows” in the Munsee Delaware tongue.
-Contrary to popular belief, however, the island was not in fact purchased for $24 worth of beads.
+One theory of many [PDF] about the etymology of the word Manhattan is that it came from Menahatenk, a term meaning “where one gathers bows” in the Munsee language.
+Contrary to popular belief, however, the island was not purchased for $24 worth of beads.

-Unlike the other entries on this list, Seattle is actually named after a Native American leader: Chief Seattle of the Duwamish tribe.
-Long before the area acquired its current name, however, it was home to an extensive series of villages, such as Stook (“logjam”) and Choo-tuhb-ahlt'w (“flea’s house”).
+Unlike the other entries on this list, Washington State's largest city is actually named after an Indigenous leader: the Duwamish Chief Si’ahl (anglicized as Seattle).
+Long before the area acquired its current name, however, it was home to many villages, such as Stukw (“logjam”) and Choo-tuhb-AHLT’w (“flea’s house”).

-Famed for housing the University of Michigan, the settlement called “Kaw-goosh-kaw-nick” was rechristened as Ann Arbor in the 1820s, though theories about the latter name’s origin vary significantly.
+The area known for housing the University of Michigan was dubbed Kaw-goosh-kaw-nick, likely by the Potawatomi, who were apparently inspired by the sounds of a mill built there.
+The town was rechristened as Ann Arbor in the 1820s, though theories about the latter name’s origin vary significantly.